-- Traditionally sautéed cabbage is served and goes really well with some type of homemade wide noodles or macaroni.
+- Traditionally sautéed cabbage and onions is served with some type of homemade wide noodles or macaroni.
 It’s important that the ratio of cabbage to pasta is something like 3 to 1.
-You want lots of cabbage and a little pasta not vice versa.
+You want a lot of cabbage and a little pasta not vice versa.

-- Alternatively you could spoon it over a bed of these mashed potatoes, cauliflower steaks, potatoes and mushrooms or serve alongside grandma’s paprika potatoes.
-It’s also nice scooped up in these potato flatbreads, tacos or piled up hight on slices of this homemade bread.
+- It goes really well spooned over a bed of these mashed potatoes, alongside cauliflower steaks, potatoes and mushrooms or served with grandma’s paprika potatoes.
+It’s also nice scooped up in these potato flatbreads, tacos or piled up hight on slices of vegan homemade bread.

 - Rehydrate your soy curls, slice the cabbage and chop the onion.